lugen4ro/nippon-shrines-and-temples/README.md

 # For deployment: Do not use this file, instead set the below variables as environmental variables when deploying.

 # Database for storing information about each place
 DATABASE_URL="mysql://root:exampleserver@localhost:3306/databasename" # Database URL to use.
-Either a local hosted one or on a platform such as Planetscale
+Either a local hosted one or on a platform such as Aiven

 # Sentry is used for logging / monitoring
 SENTRY_AUTH_TOKEN="..."